maniginam/maniginam.github.io/_posts/2020-09-08-one-step-at-a-time.md

 Oh, and in my DIP presentation, the silly clip art seemed to go over well, so that was also good.
 I was nervous that the angry bee & ant might be a little cheesy, but i think it simplified it enough that it worked and helped to paint the picture.

-My next kata, I think will be the Lanston Ant…--but that might be tough to do in a 4 day week since it requires a grid, so I might pick a simpler one this go around and let that be the following one.
+My next kata, I think will be the Langston Ant…--but that might be tough to do in a 4 day week since it requires a grid, so I might pick a simpler one this go around and let that be the following one.

 I guess that’s it for today.
 Overall, i’m still in high spirits about all of this and ever more excited for the next challenges.